 Lxθ=i=1Ngnyi | λyi j=1nyif(xjyi | μyi, σyi, ξyi), (4)

-where yi denotes the year indexed by i, xj(yi) is the jth threshold exceedance in year yi and n(yi) is the total number of exceedances in year yi.
+where yi denotes the year indexed by i, xj(yi) is the jth threshold exceedance in year yi, n(yi) is the total number of exceedances in year yi and there are N total years of data.
 The product over exceedances in year yi in this equation is replaced by one for any year with no exceedances.

 Note that if λ1 = σ1 = ξ1 = 0, the PP/GPD parameters λ(t), σ(t) and ξ(t) are constant, yielding a stationary statistical model.
 This model is denoted “ST.” If the frequency of threshold exceedances is permitted to be nonstationary, then σ1 = ξ1 = 0, but λ1 is not necessarily equal to zero.
 This model permits one parameter, λ, to be nonstationary, and is denoted “NS1.”
 Similar models are constructed by permitting both λ and σ to be nonstationary while holding ξ1 = 0 (NS2) and permitting all three parameters to be nonstationary (NS3).
-I consider these four potential model structures for each of four candidate covariates 𝜑(t): time, sea level, temperature and NAO index (discussed in greater detail below).
+I consider these four potential model structures for each of the four candidate covariates 𝜑(t) (time, sea level, temperature and NAO index; see Sect.
+2.1).
 This yields a set of 13 total candidate models; model ST is the same for all covariates.
-For each of the 13 candidate models, I use ensembles of PP/GPD parameters, calibrated using observational data and forced using time series for the appropriate covariate, to estimate the 1:100 storm surge return level for Norfolk in 2065 (the surge height corresponding to a 100-year return period).
+For each of the 13 candidate models, I use ensembles of PP/GPD parameters, calibrated using observational data and forced using time series for the appropriate covariate, to estimate the 1:100-year storm surge return level for Norfolk in 2065 (the surge height corresponding to a 100-year return period).
 Projections for other return periods are available in Appendix A following this work.